sumairijazhashmi/urdu-roman-transliterator/README.md

 - The other files then contain the encoder decoder models for each bucket separately.
 - The PDF file contains an academic report of our project and goes over the theory, implementation, and results.

 I worked on this project with my colleague Naafey Aamer.
+This was a course project for a graduate level course on Natural Language Processing at LUMS, Pakistan.